KonstantinosPetrakis/PatentInspector/README.md

-# PatentAnalyzer
+# PatentInspector

-PatentAnalyzer is an open-source tool that analyzes patent data.
+PatentInspector is an open-source tool that analyzes patent data.
 Its backend is implemented in Python using the Django framework, and its frontend is based on Vue.
 The tool is designed to be user-friendly and easily extensible, making it accessible to a wide range of users.

-You can use PatentAnalyzer in the following URL, please note that our resources are limited: https://patentanalyzer.csd.auth.gr/
+You can use PatentInspector in the following URL, please note that our resources are limited: https://patentinspector.csd.auth.gr/

-## What PatentAnalyzer offers
+## What PatentInspector offers

 First you have to create an account and login and then you can use the tool.